 Income Taxes.
 We account for income taxes under the asset and liability approach.
 Under this method, deferred tax assets, including those related to tax loss carryforwards and credits, and deferred tax liabilities are determined based on the differences between the financial statement and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
-We recognize the tax benefit for an uncertain tax position when it meets a more likely than not threshold.
+We recognize the tax benefit for an uncertain tax position when it meets the more likely than not threshold for recognition.
 We recognize potential accrued interest and penalties related to unrecognized tax benefits as income tax expense.

-A valuation allowance is recorded to reduce deferred tax assets when management cannot conclude that it is more likely than not that the net deferred tax asset will be recovered.
+A valuation allowance is recorded to reduce deferred tax assets when management cannot conclude that it is more likely than not that the deferred tax asset will be recovered.
 The valuation allowance is determined by assessing both positive and negative evidence to determine whether it is more likely than not that deferred tax assets are recoverable; such assessment is required on a jurisdiction-by-jurisdiction basis.
 Significant judgment is required in determining whether the valuation allowance should be recorded against deferred tax assets.
-In assessing the need for valuation allowance, we consider all available evidence including past operating results and estimates of future taxable income.
-As a result of cumulative losses arising from our transition to a subscription model, we considered cumulative losses as a significant source of negative evidence and recorded a valuation allowance against our deferred tax attributes in Singapore, Canada and the U.S. jurisdictions.
+In assessing the need for or release of a valuation allowance, we consider all available evidence including past operating results and estimates of future taxable income.

-As we continually strive to optimize our overall business model, tax planning strategies may become feasible and prudent whereby management may determine that it is more likely than not that the federal and state deferred tax assets will be realized; therefore, we will continue to evaluate the evidence around our ability to utilize our net deferred tax assets each quarter, both in the U.S. and in foreign jurisdictions, based on all available evidence, both positive and negative.
+As we continually strive to optimize our overall business model, tax planning strategies may become feasible and prudent whereby management may determine that it is more likely than not that the Netherlands, Canada, California, Michigan and U.S. capital loss deferred tax assets will be realized.
+Each quarter we will continue to evaluate the positive and negative evidence of our ability to utilize our global deferred tax assets.